-Expats moving to Ho Chi Minh City with children can rest assured that their children’s schooling won’t be limited here.
-Thanks to the city’s large expat population, HCMC plays host to a number of excellent international schools specialising in a variety of foreign curricula including American, British, French and German.
-It is however important to note that spaces at popular schools are limited and therefore expats are encouraged to begin the application process as soon as possible.
+Expats moving to Ho Chi Minh City with kids can rest assured that their children’s schooling won’t be limited here.
+Thanks to the city’s large expat population, HCMC plays host to a number of excellent international schools specialising in a variety of foreign curricula, including American, British, French and German.
+It is however important to note that spaces at popular schools are limited and therefore expats are encouraged to begin the application process as early as possible.

 Despite having a fair amount of noise and air pollution, HCMC offers expats living in the city a life full of charm, pleasant surprises and friendly locals.
 It is a business hub in its own right; complete with a stock exchange, high-rise buildings and some 300,000 businesses.
 Ho Chi Minh City is vital to the economy of Vietnam and accounts for over 20 percent of the country’s GDP.
 It is a meeting point between East and West, and an exciting and beautiful city to explore and get to know.